remygatins/BlackSeaBass_project/practice_data_analysis.md

 module show lotterhos/2020-07-21

-> this will show you a list of available packages
+> This will show you a list of available packages

 then load the one you need to use: